diter89/GsentiShell/README.md

-# 🤖 DobbySearch - CryptoGPT CLI Agent
+# 🤖 DobbySearch - Crypto CLI

 **DobbySearch** is a Python-based intelligent CLI agent designed to search and analyze information related to the **crypto world** — combining live data from CoinGecko, real-time web results, and powerful AI explanations in either English or Indonesian.